FailAcademy/learning/web-dev-foundation/_lessons/week-07/02-intro-to-jquery.md

 View the [solution](http://codepen.io/redacademy/pen/RPaZgY).

+---

-## Lab Activity
+## Homework

 ### Part 1

 jQuery challenge time!
-In this lab activity, you're going create two click events&mdash;one that **adds another list item** to the list below, and one that **takes away the last item** in the list:
+For this homework activity, you're going create two click events&mdash;one that **adds another list item** to the list below, and one that **takes away the last item** in the list:

 ```html
 <div class="list-editor">